zhong-j-yu/rekex/doc/UsersGuide.md

 In previous examples, ctors of a datatype are declared in the body of the datatype.
 In some cases, we don't want to, or cannot, add those methods there.
-Instead, we can declare ctors in a central class, the "ctor catalog".
+Instead, we can declare ctors in a central class, the "ctor catalog" class.
 Another reason to do this is to place all syntax rules in one place, so that it's easier to review the grammar.

-    public interface CtorCatalog
+    public class CtorCatalog
     {
-        @Ctor public static   FooA fooA(...){...}
+        public FooA fooA(...){...}
-        @Ctor public static   FooB fooB(...){...}
+        public FooB fooB(...){...}

-        @Ctor public static   Bar bar(List<Foo> foos){...}
+        public Bar bar(List<Foo> foos){...}
         ...
     }

     PegParser<Bar> parser = new PegParserBuilder()
         .rootType(Bar.class)
-        .ctorCatalog(CtorCatalog.class)
-        .parser();

-When the builder tries to derive a grammar rule for a datatype, it first searches the ctor catalog; if there are one or more ctors that return a subtype of the datatype, they are used to create an alternation rule for the datatype.
+        .catalogClass(CtorCatalog.class)
+        .build(new CtorCatalog());

+All `public` methods decalred in the catalog class are considered ctors.
+Do not declare public methods that are not intended as ctors.
+`@Ctor` and `static` are allowed, but not required.

+An instance of the catalog must be provided to the parser constructor.
+The instance may be invoked concurrently and must be thread-safe.
+You may have different instances to provide different runtime behaviors of ctors.

+To find the ctors for a datatype, Rekex first searches the catalog for ctors with a compatible return type.
-Otherwise, ctors are searched in the class body of the datatype; if not found there, ctors are searched in the subtypes.
+If not found, Rekex searches the class body of the datatype.
+If not found there either, Rekex searches subtypes of the datatype.

 ## References